Janjevo: Ottoman period

 In 1530–31 there were six Christian and one Muslim neighbourhoods (mahala) in Janjevo.
 In 1569–70 it became an imperial estate with revenue (hass).
 There were at that time seven neighbourhoods.
 Marino Bizzi (1570–1624), the Archbishop of Bar, listed 120 Latin (Catholic), 200 schismatic (Orthodox), and 180 Turkish (Muslim) homes, during his journey in Ottoman Serbia in 1610.

+The 16th century Ottoman defters also show that Janjevo contained an Albanian population of Muslim and Christian faith and a Christian Albanian neighborhood in Janjevo called "Arbanas".
+The Muslim population had Islamised Albanian names and Muslim names while the Christian population of Arbanas had a mixture of Albanian, Christian and Slavic names.
+As such, the historian Mark Krasniqi considers the inhabitants of Arbanas to be Albanians who bore Orthodox Slavic names or Albanian-Slavic names.
+Albanian names were also present in other neighborhoods and some of the inhabitants would have a mixture of Albanian and Slavic names.
+The neighborhood 'Arbanas' was mentioned with 74 homes.

 According to local tradition, the population moved to its present location from "Old Janjevo" (located between the hills of Borelina and Surnjevica) in c.
 1630 due to Albanian zulum (injustice).

 One of the first schools in the history of Kosovo opened in Janjevo in 1665 and is still in use today.

+A letter survives in Janjevo from 1664 from the Albanian Catholic Andrea Bogdani whom wrote that the Orthodox Serbs, whom were being protected by the Ottomans and which he considered the Catholics worst enemies, were trying to collect tributes from the Catholics.

 Contemporary

-In 1922, Henry Baerlein noted that the Austrians had for thirty years tried to albanianize the Janjevo population.
+In 1922, Henry Baerlein noted that the Austrians had for thirty years tried to Albanianize the Janjevo population.
 In 1997, the Croatian government began resettling Croats from the village to Kistanje in Croatia.
-During the Kosovo War (1998–99), many of the Croats resettled to Croatia as they feared the ongoing battle waged by the Yugoslav army and the Kosovo Liberation Army.
+During the Kosovo War (1998–99), many of the Croats resettled to Croatia as they feared the ongoing battle waged by the Yugoslav Army and the Kosovo Liberation Army.
 As of 2011, only 270 out of the pre-war 1500 Croats remain in the village.

-Population

-The population of Janjevci has decreased since the 1970s.
-Since 1971, the Janjevci have immigrated from Janjevo to Zagreb and Kistanje, causing a decline in the population of the Janjevci.
-There is a Catholic church (St. Nikola) located in the town about 100 meters from the main mosque.
+A Catholic church (St. Nikola) is located in the town about 100 meters from the main mosque.

 Anthropology

-In the Middle Ages, Ragusans and likely Saxons (Sasi) inhabited the village.
+In the Middle Ages, Croats from Ragusa and Kotor as well as likely Saxons (Sasi) inhabited the village.
 The inhabitants of Janjevo have in the past called themselves and been called "Latins" (Latini).
 Anthropologist A. Urošević noted during field study, published in 1935, that many Janjevans lacked national consciousness.
 They spoke a Kosovan dialect, as the Serbs, but called it Janjevan.
 As the Serbs, they had family feast days (slava).

 In 1991, the most numerous families were the Palić (Matić and Rucić), Glasnović (Tomkić and Topalović), Ćibarić, Berišić (Ancić, Mazarekić and Golomejić), Macukić, and Cirimotić.